velhardt/intro-to-programming/assessment_2/README.md

-Included in this folder is
+**Ethan Grajo**
+Assessment 2

+Located within this folder are the files that run the vending machine program.